The student organization CU Winds supports the Cornell University Wind Symphony, and Cornell’s long tradition of excellence in wind band performance.

 Hello!
 My name is Ethan Katcher, and I am this year’s outreach chair for CU Winds.
-I am a sophomore from the small town of Altoona, Pennsylvania and a flute player in the ensemble.
-I study biology and German, and outside of class, I mainly involve myself with lab research.
+I am a Junior from the small town of Altoona, Pennsylvania and a flute player in the ensemble.
+I study biological science with a microbiology concentration, German, and outside of class, I involve myself with lab research.
 In addition to the flute, I also love playing piano, singing, and just about anything else having to do with music.
-I am unbelievably excited to help out with such an incredible group of musicians and create so many more unforgettable experiences.
-Though the past year held so many wonderful things—new friends, countless memories in Haiti, and incredible music—I am certain it will only get better from here.
+I am unbelievably excited to help out with such an incredible group of musicians and create many more unforgettable experiences.
+Though the past year held so many wonderful things—new friends, musical memories, and unprecedented online experiences—I am certain it will only get better from here.
 I’m always excited for what comes next, so I can’t wait for the year to come!

 Hey everyone!
 I am Wynne, yes pronounced like “Winnie” the Pooh who is like my spirit animal.
-I am a sophomore from Portland, Oregon and I’m studying nutritional sciences in the College of Human Ecology.
+I am a junior from Portland, Oregon and I’m studying food science in CALS.
 As you might have guessed from my major, I love food and although I am all for healthy eating, I am only human and also have cravings for milkshakes and chicken nuggets.
 So, if you want to go on a late night pizza run or need a friend to eat with at the dining halls, I will be more than willing to accompany you on a food journey or any type of journey for that matter.
 I love being outdoors, watching the sunset on the Slope, watching movies, cooking, and playing sports.
 Playing the trombone in the Wind Symphony has been one of my favorite memories of Cornell so far because the ensemble becomes like a little family and a source of comfort at this big, big school.
 I’m looking forward to another great year with all of you!